rigby1337/cyber-lab/README.md

 # cyber-lab
-Personal "Cyber-Security" - roadmap and portfolio.
+## rigby's personal "Cyber-Security" roadmap and portfolio.

+This repo documents my full cybersecurity learning journey.
+From zero knowledge to cybersecurity professional.
+It contains notes, labs, configs, scripts and writeups from everything I learn along the way.

+## Structure